CooperUnion/selfdrive/docs/safety.md

-# Autonomy Lab Safety Policies & Procedures
+# Safety Policies & Procedures

 Document serves purpose of safety guidelines (both in 701 and outside)